Shelley M. Alexander

 Biography

-In her professional volunteer work, Shelley currently is an elected community member of UofC Senate.
-She serves on the Executive Council for the CIH, and previously was a member of the Board of Directors for the Society of Conservation Biology (N. America) and the Miistakis Institute of the Rockies (MRU), volunteered with the IUCN-Conservation Breeding Specialist Group, and enjoyed 7 years on the Calgary Foundation Environment and Recreation Grants committee.
-Shelley mobilizes science by engagement with media , UCalgary Living with Wildlife outreach (see website), public presentations, and volunteer guided hikes.
+Shelley currently is both an elected community member on Senate and a member of the Board of Governors at UofC.
+She also is a member of the Executive Council for the CIH.
+Shelley previously was a member of the Board of Directors for the Society of Conservation Biology (N. America) and the Miistakis Institute of the Rockies (MRU), participated in the IUCN-Conservation Breeding Specialist Group, and enjoyed 7 years on the Calgary Foundation Environment and Recreation Grants committee.
+Shelley mobilizes science by engagement with media, outreach public presentations, and volunteer guided hikes.

 Shelley thrives on time in nature observing wildlife, monitoring coyotes, walking with her dogs, and riding her horse in the Alberta Foothills.